52binge/52binge.blog.source/interview/index.md

 > `2022.05.29`
 > **1. tell me about yourself**
-> My name is blair.
->
-> I have 7years work exp related data engineer .
-Ever since I graduated from university in 2014.
-I’ve put my time into programming and data engineer related dev work.
->
-> now I working in Tencent Company Singapore brunch, which is largest tech company in Asia.
->
-> I focused on financial bigdata collection, calculation, analysis and processing related dev work;
->
-> This allowed me to get a deeper understanding of data warehouse modeling and spark knowledge..
->
-> During my time there, I successfully build financial data warehouse projects that won the Company-level Business Breakthrough Award
->

 > I believe I have all the knowledge and skills needed to do well in the data engineer field.
 >
 > **2. tech problem**